johnnovak/johnnovak.site/blog/_posts/2017-04-22-nim-performance-tuning-for-the-uninitiated.md

 of C++/Nim.
 JavaScript, on the other hand, did surprise me a lot; it's basically on par with the performance of Java.
 I expected much less numerical performance from JavaScript!
-Taking into consideration that JavaScript has only doubles while in Java I was able able to switch to floats for a slight performance bump makes this result even more impressive.
+Taking into consideration that JavaScript has only doubles while in Java I was able to switch to floats for a slight performance bump makes this result even more impressive.
 Another surprise was that running the tests as standalone programs with NodeJS or in a browser (Chrome and Firefox was tested) yielded basically the same results.
 (Of course, all this doesn't make JavaScript suddenly a good language, but it's good to know that at least it's not horribly slow!)

 The CPython figures are, however, rather pathetic.
 I like Python a lot, it's one of my favourite languages, but it's clearly in no way suited to numerical